soujanyarbhat/meal_classification/README.md

 3. Fast fourier transform
 4. Entropy
 5. Polynomial fit
-6. Clustering

 PROJECT STRUCTURE:
 1. Code - contains the classifier script and the testing script.
 2. Input - contains the given data set for training model.
-3. Model - cobntains the saved classifiers of each member.
+3. Model - contains the saved classifiers of each member.
-4. Output - contains the predictions of chosen models.
+4. Output - Will contain the predictions of chosen models.

 EXECUTION INSTRUCTIONS: